d-Rickyy-b/pastepwn/README.md

 To use the pastepwn framework you need to follow these simple steps:

 1) **Make sure** to have a [Pastebin premium](https://pastebin.com/pro) account!
-2) Install dependencies with `pip install -r requirements.txt`¹
+2) Clone the repository with `git clone https://github.com/d-Rickyy-b/pastepwn.git`
-3) Clone the repository with `git clone https://github.com/d-Rickyy-b/pastepwn.git`²
+3) Install dependencies with `pip install -r requirements.txt`¹
-4) Create a file (e.g. `main.py`) in the project root, where you put your code in
+4) Create a file (e.g. `main.py`) in the project root, where you put your code in²
 5) Fill that file with content - add analyzers and actions.
 Check the [example](https://github.com/d-Rickyy-b/pastepwn/tree/master/examples/example.py) implementation.

 ¹ *(There will be a pypi module for installation with pip soon)*